Does YouTube Playlist Count Views? A ThoroUgh exploration into the Mechanics of the Algorithm

 - Boosts Session Time: YouTube favors videos and channels that keep users watching longer.
 Playlists help achieve this.

-- ORGANIC DISCOVERY Benefits: Playlists can appear in search results, helping your channel get discovered.
+- SEO Benefits: Playlists can appear in search results, helping your channel get discovered.

-- Improved Video Discovery: Your playlists can be recommended to viewers, new to more organic views.
+- Improved Video Discovery: Your playlists can be recommended to viewers, leading to more organic views.

 Does YouTube Count Playlist Views Twice?